hungcq/knowledge-repo/practical/in-defense-of-food.md

       - -> Various health problems
   - Food culture -> food science: what, how, why, when, how much we should eat
 - -> Can be reversed without going back to hunter-gatherer living
-- Solutions to the Western diet:
+- Unpractical solutions to the Western diet:
   - Rely on food science: the field not developed enough yet
   - Adapt biologically: no ideal condition for natural selection
   - Health care: economic cost, decreased quality of life